Chordal Sparsity for SDP-based Neural Network Verification: Background and Problem Formulation

 We recall the formal safety guarantees of DeepSDP next.

-\begin{lemma}[\cite{fazlyab2020safety}, Theorem 2] Suppose DeepSDP~\eqref{eq:deepsdp} is feasible, then \(f\) satisfies the specification \(\mcal{S}\). \end{lemma} This result ensures that feasibility of DeepSDP implies that the desired safety condition \(S\) holds.
-Moreover, one can also derive a \emph{reachability} variant of DeepSDP by parametrizing some components of \(S\) e.g. the \(L_2\) gain \(\kappa\) in the above example, in order to then optimize for the tightest fit.
+\begin{lemma}[\cite{fazlyab2020safety}, Theorem 2] Suppose DeepSDP~\eqref{eq:deepsdp} is feasible, then \(f\) satisfies the specification \(\mcal{S}\). \end{lemma} This result ensures that the feasibility of DeepSDP implies that the desired safety condition \(S\) holds.
+Moreover, one can also derive a \emph{reachability} variant of DeepSDP by parametrizing some components of \(S\), e.g., the \(L_2\) gain \(\kappa\) in the above example to then optimize for the tightest fit.
 This notion of reachability is demonstrated in \cite[Section 5]{fazlyab2020safety} and also in Section~\ref{sec:experiments}.
-A computational bottleneck of DeepSDP, however, is the large semidefinite constraint.
-In particular, the dimension of \(Z(\gamma)\) grows with the size of the neural network \(f\), so that solving DeepSDP quickly becomes intractable.
+A computational bottleneck of DeepSDP, however, is the large LMI constraint.
+In particular, the dimension of \(Z(\gamma)\) grows with the size of the neural network \(f\), and so solving DeepSDP quickly becomes intractable.